qbap/a7-ios7-downgrader/README.md

 this process of moving critical system files breaks safari, maps, mail, among other things on ios 7

-the only way to fix this, as it turns out, is to do this
+the only way to fix this, as it turns out, is to boot the device back into ramdisk and move those system files back

-first boot

-use RELEASE kernel, no rootfs r/w, no libmis.dylib, and no libsandbox.dylib

-this effectively means a stock oem first boot on ios 7.0.2

-the only difference from stock being that we are disabling CommCenter and hacktivating the device.
-CommCenter, if left enabled, causes the entire os to become extremely slow and unoperable. according to online docs, CommCenter is only used for calling but cellular is not possible since the device is hacktivated as it is

-once booted, enable assistive touch and disable screen lock timer then put the phone back into dfu

-second boot

-boot into ssh and copy updated fstab to remount / as rw

-then boot into ios but with DEVELOPMENT kernel instead of RELEASE kernel

-this jailbreaks the device

-now the user MUST connect the device to an open wifi network, and open cydia

-once cydia is opened it will prepare filesystem, once done open cydia again

-refresh sources and update cydia to the latest version

-this should then, in theory, let us use cydia without having to stash critical system files

-put the phone back into dfu

-third boot

-boot into ssh ramdisk

-unstash /Applications, /Library/Ringtones, and /usr/share and ensure `/.cydia_no_stash` is present and readable
+once those files are moved back, and cydia is updated to the latest version, and `/.cydia_no_stash` is present

-this enables a manual stashing mode on cydia

-reboot back into ios

-safari, maps, mail, etc should now be working
+safari, maps, mail, among other things will start working again as normal

-now came the very tricky part of trying to get tweaks to work
+now the part of trying to get tweaks to work

 as i said before, `vm_map_enter` and `vm_map_protect` is required for cydia substrate to inject tweaks into processes

 see https://iphonedev.wiki/Cydia_Substrate#MobileHooker for more info on how cydia substrate hooks into processes

-the only way to get tweaks to work on ios 7 is to patch `vm_map_enter` and `vm_map_protect` in the kernel
+the only way to get tweaks to work on ios 7 is to patch `vm_map_enter` in the kernel

-so, i used student discount on https://binary.ninja/purchase/, and manually patched the `11A24580o` kernel

-once i figured out how to patch the kernel in binary ninja, i had to figure out how to make my own `Kernel64Patcher`

-spent an entire day learning how `Kernel64Patcher` works and made my own patches in a fork of it

-compiled the patcher and we are now using it in this project

-works perfectly, now we have arm64 kernel patches for `vm_map_enter` and `vm_map_protect`

-however, the kernel patches i made only work on dev kernels and not release kernels

-regardless, we now have the necessary kernel patches in order for cydia substrate to work on arm64
+luckily with the help of my [Kernel64Patcher](https://github.com/y08wilm/Kernel64Patcher) it works already

 `vm_map_enter`
 ffffff8000283d64 -> nop